admmpy/petpulse_analytics/README.md

 # PetPulse Analytics

-This is a small dbt project for the PetPulse take-home task.
+This is a small dbt project for PetPulse.

 It builds a cleaned customer dimension and a monthly recurring revenue fact from the supplied CSV extracts, with the messy subscription history resolved